-Cal Poly's water is derived from three primary sources: Whale Rock Reservoir, Salinas Reservoir (also called Santa Margarita Lake), and local groundwater.
-Water from the two reservoirs is delivered by the City of San Luis Obispo; local groundwater is provided via six agricultural wells owned and operated by the University.
+Cal Poly's water is derived from two primary sources: Whale Rock Reservoir and local groundwater.
+Water from Whale Rock reservoir is delivered by the City of San Luis Obispo; local groundwater is provided via six agricultural wells owned and operated by the University.
 Cal Poly has water rights for both ground water and surface water.
 Ground water is pumped from six agricultural wells located on University land and is limited by relatively shallow, low capacity aquifers, especially during drought years.
 By State Water Resources Control Board permit, Cal Poly owns surface water rights to Brizzolara Creek on the Cal Poly campus, and to Old Creek which supplies Whale Rock Reservoir near Cayucos.
 To view raw water tracking data, download the linked XLS file.

 Along with the City of San Luis Obispo and the California Men's Colony, Cal Poly was one of the original developers of the Whale Rock Reservoir, and therefore retains rights to 34% of the reservoir capacity.
 Since Cal Poly owns adequate water rights to meet campus needs, the University does not pay for its water supply, but does pay fees to the City of San Luis Obispo for delivery and treatment.
 By investing capital funds to purchase a capacity share of the City water treatment plant, Cal Poly receives a discounted rate for treatment costs.